 And one bonus tip for all guests: Don’t be late!
 If the couple is waiting for you, that means they are losing ceremony, photography, video, and transportation time (depending on their wedding package).
 Be safe and arrive early!

 Okay, here we go.
 We hope these help!

-For a beach wedding, this is a lot of guests!
+For a Hawaii wedding, this is more than the average amount of guests.

 Top Questions We Hear from Your Guests about Your Hawaii Wedding

 1. What should we wear?

 That’s totally up to you, but casual is the norm in Hawaii.
 This is a question that you should ask the bride and groom.
 We’ve seen couples wear everything from super casual to super formal.
 Depending on their style, you’ll probably want to match at least a little.
 Keep in mind that it’s usually in the 80’s during the day year-round in Hawaii.
 Lighter, looser-fitting fabrics will be more comfortable.
 Just know that everything goes in Hawaii.

 The one key thing for attire -- wear flat footwear.
 Many of our couples have their weddings on a sandy beach or grassy lawn, so high heels can be dangerous and difficult to navigate in.
 Flats, sandals without a heel, and even flip-flops are definitely the way to go!

 2. We’d like to do something special for the couple.
 Any ideas?

 We hear this one often, and yes!
 There are many things you could gift the couple or add to surprise them.
 Think of it as a wedding registry, but rather than gifts they’d get after the wedding, it’s gifts for the wedding!
 Surprising the couple can be a nice idea, but if you’re not sure if it’s something they’d want, it may be best to ask them first.